-When our covenant children are ready to confess to the Spiritual Council (the pastor and elders) that they hate their sins, are trusting in Christ alone for salvation, and are obeying Christ out of thankfulness for salvation, then the church has a ceremony to confirm (recognize) a covenant child as a full member of the Christian church.
+When our covenant children are ready to confess to the Spiritual Council (the pastor and elders) that they hate their sins, are trusting in the Lord Jesus Christ alone for salvation, and are obeying Him out of thankfulness for salvation, then the church has a ceremony to confirm (recognize) a covenant child as a full member of the Christian church.
 After they take the membership vows, they join the congregation in partaking of the Lord’s Supper.

 - Do you believe the Bible, consisting of the Old and New Testaments, to be the inerrant and infallible Word of God, and its doctrine, summarized in the confessions of this Church, to be the perfect and only true doctrine of salvation?